 The idea of implementing a digital marketing strategy from scratch is daunting for most businesses, but it is particularly overwhelming for small to medium-sized businesses (SMBs).
 Marketing techniques that worked in years past are no longer as effective as they once were, and smaller companies often feel out of their depth when they sit down to craft a digital marketing strategy.

-Don’t panic, however.
-You can do it.
+But don't panic, you can do it.

 Let’s start with the basics.
-Digital marketing is all the activities you engage in online to attract prospects and customers to your brand.
+Digital marketing refers to all the activities you engage in online to attract prospects and customers to your brand.
 From search engine optimization (SEO) to content marketing to analytics, it covers a broad range of activities you can engage in to maximize your digital footprint and your reputation in your industry.

 To avoid a beginner’s headache, plot a digital strategy for your brand in advance so you’re starting from a place of knowledge and not getting lost in the weeds.
 Getting overwhelmed is the biggest obstacle you’ll likely face.